Non-Additive Metrics

 Consider the following when deciding which level of quality to set:

-• Dimensionality of the queries that will use your percentile metrics.
-Queries that reference a large number of dimensions require more memory on the nodes of your data warehouse than do queries that reference a smaller number of dimensions.
-Of course, "large" and "small" are relative to your system resources and the number of dimensions in your data models.
+Dimensionality of the queries that will use your percentile metrics.
+Queries that reference a large number of dimensions require more memory on the nodes of your data warehouse than queries that reference a smaller number of dimensions.
+Of course, "large" and "small" are relative to your system resources and the number of dimensions in your data models:

-• Amount of memory on each node of your data warehouse.
+Amount of memory on each node of your data warehouse.
 The task of percentile estimation during query processing is divided across your nodes.
-High quality estimates require more memory, whereas as low quality estimates require relatively less memory.
-Data warehouses that have a smaller number of nodes must have relatively more memory per node than data warehouses that have a larger number of nodes; the reason is that, if you have fewer nodes, more processing must be done on each node than is the case when you have more nodes.
+High quality estimates require more memory, whereas low quality estimates require relatively less memory.
+Data warehouses that have a smaller number of nodes must have relatively more memory per node than data warehouses that have a larger number of nodes, as more processing must be done on each node.

-Ultimately, you will need to run tests that are based on the criteria listed above to decide which quality setting to use.
+Ultimately, you will need to run tests based on the criteria above to decide which quality setting to use.

 Percentile example

-Suppose you have an aggregate with these characteristics:
+Suppose you have an aggregate with the following characteristics:

-Next, suppose that a query is issued for a percentile ranking based on a level higher in the hierarchy of the dimension.
+Next, suppose a query is issued for a percentile ranking based on a higher level in the dimension's hierarchy.

-If the AGGREGATES.CREATE.BUILDFROMEXISTING global setting is set to True (its default value), then the engine can satisfy the query by creating a smaller aggregate based on the current aggregate, rather than by scanning the fact table.
-The engine can do this whether the first aggregate is system-defined or user-defined.
+If the aggregates.create.buildFromExisting global setting is set to true (its default value), then the engine can satisfy the query by creating a smaller aggregate based on the current aggregate, rather than by scanning the fact table.
+The engine can do this whether the first aggregate is system- or user-defined.